-Ministers have risen the amount of compensation victims receive by 10% in a bid to help them pay their fees, but it is likely that many will still lose out.
+Ministers have raised the potential amount of compensation victims are able to receive by 10% in a bid to help them pay their fees, but it is likely that many will still lose out.
 As such, there is a clear advantage to be gained from claiming as soon as possible.

 Furthermore, the small claims limit will rise from £1,000 to £5,000, meaning a great deal more people will have to find the funds to cover their own costs in those less severe, but still important personal injury cases.

 Speak to our personal injury solicitors about your claim